Patchwork fever: a new world opens up to us!

 So, let me tell you about my dive into the incredible world of patchwork!

-1. Grasp the theoretical concepts
+1. Mastering theoretical concepts

 - Why are geometric patterns used?